gustavosaez/gustavosaez/README.md

 - 👋 Hi, I’m @gustavosaez
-- 👀 I’m interested in macOS Apps (Apple Silicon if you may) and Alfred Workflows.
+- 👀 I’m interested in macOS Apps (Apple Silicon if you may) and I am a former Alfred _Workflower_.
 - 🌱 I’m always learning and working with Privacy and Data Protection
 - 💞️ I’m looking to collaborate on macOS Apps Design and testing
 - 📫 How to reach me [https://gustavosaez.com.br](https://gustavosaez.com.br)